 IBT: Since water scarcity is a global challenge, what are your plans for both domestic and international expansion?

-Rathin Bhadhra: We’re already in discussions with organizations like Tata Social Services.
+Rathin Bhadra: We’re already in discussions with organizations like Tata Social Services.
 Soon, we will rebrand from Aqualine Bhungru to Aqualine Bhumiron—‘bhumiron’ meaning earth—reflecting a more holistic approach.
 We aim to make India a global leader in water conservation technology.
 We haven’t patented our technology because we want people everywhere to use it and benefit from it.
 It’s not just about business—it’s about making the country proud and contributing meaningfully to solving global water issues.

-Rathin Bhadhra is a dedicated social entrepreneur with over 25 years of experience in marketing and running a successful Electronics & Telecommunications business across Mumbai, Kolkata, and Jharkhand.
+Rathin Bhadra is a dedicated social entrepreneur with over 25 years of experience in marketing and running a successful Electronics & Telecommunications business across Mumbai, Kolkata, and Jharkhand.
 A graduate of Ranchi University, he is passionate about water conservation, believing that while water cannot be created, it can be preserved for future generations.
 Actively involved in various social, political, and sports organizations, he serves as President of the Bangali Durga Puja Association and has established the Palamu Sportsman Club to uplift local athletes.
 His leadership in initiatives like the Rotary International District Water Mission has earned him recognition for his commitment to community betterment, as he champions the idea that “as we farm rice, wheat, and vegetables, we must now also farm water.”

 Stay ahead in the dynamic world of trade and commerce with India Business & Trade's weekly newsletter.